Master of Science in Information Technology Management

 ---|---|

-Gain an understanding of the differences between and application of management and leadership theories in an IT environment.
-Utilize an array of assessment activities to identify and understand one’s own personal assets and liabilities to become an effective leader and agent of change in a complex adaptive system. | 3 Credits |
+This course focuses on the difference between and application of management and leadership theories in an IT environment.
+Utilizing an array of assessment activities, students will identify and | 3 Credits |

 Frame financial decisions within general and project accounting principles.
 Topics include: pro forma financial statements, time value of money, cash flows and equivalence, depreciation, net present value, rate of return, and ratio analysis.
-Prepare budgets that prioritize projects within constraints, address uncertainty and intangibles, and integrate with project scheduling.
-Note: It’s recommended students take this course in the first two semesters, as it is a prerequisite for mid-level courses. | 3 Credits |
+Prepare budgets that prioritize projects within constraints, address uncertainty and intangibles, and integrate with project scheduling. | 3 Credits |

 Course | Credits |